-Alleged violations of the Student Code of Conduct should be forwarded immediately in writing to the Executive Director of Operations.
+Alleged violations of the Student Code of Conduct should be forwarded immediately in writing to the Executive Director of University Services.
 Charges will be addressed according to procedures established by the University.
+Depending upon the serverity of charges, an Ad Hoc Committee, comprized of University stakeholders, may be convened to adjudicate.
 Sanctions may be imposed, up to and including, dismissal from the University.